 - General needs housing

 - Sheltered accommodation

-- The majority of adapted properties
+- The majority of properties with minor adaptations e.g. wet room, level access.

 Customers with active applicants will be able to exercise choice by registering an interest on the property by "bidding" on them.

 There will be some exceptions to this, these will include: